purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

    Test -  Images held out to measure final performance

-Label - tTlls the model in the dataset what object is what
+Label - Tells the model in the dataset what object is what

-Epoch - The round of trainning.
+Epoch - The round of training.
 The more rounds you run, the more accurate your model can be based on the provided images of the data set

 Imgz - the size of the photos (L X W) in pixels